Sonnerz/project05-fullstack-django/README.md

 *   Hours set to 2 (readonly)

 **PAGE :: Bug detail page (/issues/<bug-id>/)**

-The page will list all bug details.
+The page will list all a bugs details.
-Display a paginated list of comments about this bug.
+It also displays a paginated list of comments added by users about this bug.
 Menu options:
-*   Edit bug if I authored the bug
+*   Edit bug if the user authored the bug
 *   Comment on bug – everyone
-*   Vote up bug if I didn’t author the bug
+*   Vote up bug if user did not author the bug
-*   Admin Edit if I am a superadmin
+*   Admin Edit if the user is an admin

 **PAGE ::  Feature detail page (/issues/<feature-id>)**

 The page will list all feature details.
 Menu options:
-*   Edit feature if I authored the feature
+*   Edit feature if the user authored the feature
-*   If ‘Target not Reached’ a Donate button
+*   If ‘Target not Reached’ status, a Donate button
-*   Admin Edit if I am a superadmin
+*   Admin Edit if the user is an admin

 **PAGE ::  Profile page (/accounts/profile/)**